TokamakUI/Tokamak/README.md

   dance](https://stackoverflow.com/questions/21113963/is-the-weakself-strongself-dance-really-necessary-when-referencing-self-inside-a)
   when using callbacks;
-- you don't need to worry about modifying an object in a different scope captured with a reference by accident: immutable values are implicitly copied and most of the copies are removed by the compiler during optimization;
+- you don't need to worry about modifying an object in a different scope accidentaly captured by reference: immutable values are implicitly copied and most of the copies are removed by the compiler during optimization;
 - focus on composition over inheritance: no need to subclass `UIViewController` or `UIView` and to worry about all of the above when you only need simple